-- ask for and give information, i.e. - o describe and relate everyday events - o give a short account of a current message or pass on a message of a third party - carry out transactions and/or file a complaint - o when doing current purchases, in a restaurant, using public transport; in connection with transactions at a bank or post office; during a trip or when preparing one; possibly in the framework of contacts with local authorities abroad - cooperate in a goal-oriented way: briefly explain what needs to be done and how it can be done (give instructions) - establish social contacts; have a chat, keep the conversation going for a while and wind it up, i.e. - say hello and goodbye using standard formulas, introduce themselves and/or someone else, thank someone, invite someone and reply to an invitation, offer an apology and/or react to one - o tell briefly about personal events or experiences of persons from their direct environment - put their own attitude / feelings into words and ask for and react to similar information given by others
+- ask for and give information, i.e. - o describe and relate everyday events - o give a short account of a current message or pass on a message of a third party - take part in discussions and keep up with what is being said: - o phrase the essence of their own attitude or opinion and indicate whether or not they agree with their interlocutor - o comment briefly on other people's attitude or opinion and compare alternatives - carry out transactions and deal with a slight complication in the process (unexpected turn in the situation) and/or file a complaint - o when doing current purchases, in a restaurant, using public transport; in connection with transactions at a bank or post office; during a trip or when preparing one; possibly in the framework of contacts with local authorities abroad - o cooperate in a goal-oriented way: briefly explain what needs to be done and how it can be done (give instructions) - establish and maintain social contacts; have a chat, keep the conversation going for a while and wind it up, i.e. - o say hello and goodbye using standard formulas, introduce themselves and/or someone else, thank someone, invite someone and reply to an invitation, offer an apology and/or react to one - o tell briefly about personal events or experiences of persons from their direct environment - o put their own attitude / feelings into words and ask for and react to similar information given by others